There are two species of beaver in North America; the North American and the mountain. Somebody asked me if they were both species of mammals.

 Beavers have a good sense of hearing, which we know as they react to tail slaps from other beavers.
 Females slapping their tails makes beavers move to deeper water, for example.

-However, I have not been able to find proof of how good a beavers hearing is.
+However, I have not found proof of how good a beaver’s hearing is.

 If you or someone you know loves beavers, look at my favorite beaver gifts on Amazon.